Transforming the End-to-End EF Customer Experience

 We mapped the journey from inspiration to post-booking, uncovering key insights:

-• Frustrations: Users faced unclear information during the decision-making process, leading to hesitation.
+• Frustrations: Users faced unclear information during the decision-making process, leading to hesitation and drop-offs.

 • Opportunities: Engagement gaps were identified after booking, during the trip, and after returning home, presenting opportunities to strengthen loyalty and satisfaction.